PavanRangani/docs/docs/prd/cash-flow/cash-flow.md

 - If any year has both `Budget` & `Actual` amount, shows `Actual` amount in view.
 - If any year has no `Budget` & `Actual` amount, show `Budget` with `-`.
 - `Budget` column (Column header and Data both) is shown in green color.
-- `Flow` column is applicable only for the `Within the Portfolio` section.
-Each records has static value of Flow.
 - By default, system will show the last 5 years' records.
 (Last 5 years = Current + last 4 year)
     - If user wants to see the last 10 years' records, he/she can see it.
 [See more details](#shows-last-10-year-records)
 - UI will add the New Year column from the left side.
-- On hover of table column header except Flow, shows pencil icon with each year.
+- On hover of table column header, shows pencil icon with each year.
 - On click, opens the edit dialog of Actual/Budget for the year.
 - It has 2 sections: `Outside the Portfolio` & `Within the Portfolio`.
 It has 2 groups under each section: `Cash Sources` & `Cash Uses`
 - `Outside the Portfolio`